yesitsmary/Mtcars-Flask-API/README.md

 This project builds a linear regression model using the `mtcars.csv` dataset to predict miles-per-gallon (`mpg`) and serves predictions via a Flask API inside a Docker container.

+## Files in this Repo

+- `mtcars.csv`: Dataset used to train the model
+- `prediction.py`: Defines the model and prediction function
+- `server.py`: Flask API with prediction and home routes
+- `Dockerfile`: Container configuration
+- `requirements.txt`: Python dependencies
+- `README.md`: Instructions for building and testing

 ## Step-by-Step Instructions

 ### Step 1: Clone the repo